 What people are saying about Holocaust Speaker Marion Blumenthal Lazan

-Upwards of over one and a half million students and adults have heard Marion Blumenthal Lazan share her Holocaust experiences, and messages of respect and tolerance.
+Upwards of two million students and adults have heard Marion Blumenthal Lazan share her Holocaust experiences, and messages of respect and tolerance.
 She has spoken in public, parochial and private schools, colleges and universities, to church and synagogue groups, and to civic organizations, in Alabama, Arizona, California, Colorado, Connecticut, Florida, Georgia, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, New Hampshire, New Jersey, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, Washington, D.C., West Virginia, Wisconsin, Wyoming and in her home state of New York.
 Marion has also spoken in Germany, Holland, Israel, Mexico, and the UK.
 It is not unusual for a person to be moved to write Marion after attending her presentation.

 —————–What Educators, Clergy and Parents have said:

 “Personal memoirs have no equal in their weight of truth and memory – yours have educated so many.
 May you continue to tell and retell your story for years and years.” – Elie Wiesel, Nobel Laureate